yanmxa/genpilot/prompt/structured_agent.md

     - edit: Whether the tool or action will update your system or environment, if it is, then return 1, else return 0
 3. answer: At the end of the task(or no tools are available), give the final answer for initial question or task.
 Then the thought should be the summarization of the whole process!

-Note: Your response should include either the action, or the answer field — but not both at the same time.
+Note: Your response should include either the action, or the answer field — but not both at the same time!

 ### Response example